xelatihy/yocto-gl/readme.md

 This repository contains Yocto/GL applications written to test the libraries.

 - **ytestgen.cpp**: Creates various test cases for the path tracer and GL viewer.
-- **yview.cpp**: HDR/PNG/JPG image viewer with exposure/gamma tone mapping.
+- **yimview.cpp**: HDR/PNG/JPG image viewer with exposure/gamma tone mapping.
 - **yshade.cpp**: OpenGL viewer.
 - **ytrace.cpp**: Interactive path-tracer, that can also run in offline mode.
 - **ysym.cpp**: Simple rigid body demo code.
 Does not work in offline mode.